The diffusion equation is compatible with special relativity: Acknowledgements

 \section{Acknowledgements}

 I thank M.M.
-Disconzi, J. Noronha, and J.F.
-Paquet for reading the manuscript and providing useful feedback.
+Disconzi, J. Noronha, J.F.
+Paquet, and A. Zaccone for reading the manuscript and providing useful feedback.
 This work is supported by a MERAC Foundation prize grant, an Isaac Newton Trust Grant, and funding from the Cambridge Centre for Theoretical Cosmology.